When Is Spousal Support Owed in Ontario?

-- A spousal support lawyer will advocate on your behalf; the court takes into account the financial means and needs of both spouses, the length of the marriage, the roles of each spouse during their relationship, and current financial positions.
+A spousal support lawyer will advocate on your behalf; the court takes into account the financial means and needs of both spouses, the length of the marriage, the roles of each spouse during their relationship, and the current financial positions.

 Who has to pay spousal support?